Troubleshooting iTechworld Lithium Storage Batteries

 When using an iTechworld lithium battery in a smart battery box you must do the following before using:

-- Charge the iTechworld lithium battery to 100% full before installing it in the smart battery box.
-We recommend a voltage of at least 13.4v.
-This is critical because your smart battery box assumes your battery is fully charged when you install it.
-If you install your iTechworld lithium battery into the smart box with a lesser voltage, you will not have access to the full capacity.
+• Ensure your iTechworld lithium battery is fully charged before installing it in your smart battery box.
+We recommend a voltage of at least 13.5v.
+This is critical as your smart battery box assumes the battery is fully charged when installed.
+If you install the battery into the smart battery box at a lower voltage, you will not have access to the battery’s full capacity.

-- Set the capacity setting on the smart battery box to be the usable capacity of the iTechworld lithium battery.
-Refer to our website for the usable capacity of each battery.
+• Ensure you set the capacity setting of your battery box to the usable capacity of your iTechworld lithium battery.
+Refer to the specs on our website or your user guide for the usable capacity of our batteries.

 My battery is self-discharging.

-A lithium battery cannot self-discharge over a short period unless a load is applied.
+An iTechworld lithium battery cannot self-discharge over a short period of time unless a load is applied.
 To test your battery, please do the following:

 Do you need further assistance?
 Please email service@itechworld.com.au